Helping FPL deliver more reliable electric service

-Outage prevention: With performance and diagnostic centers gathering and analyzing data like "nerve centers" on the grid, we can perform predictive maintenance before brewing issues become disruptive problems.
+- Outage prevention: With performance and diagnostic centers gathering and analyzing data like "nerve centers" on the grid, we perform predictive maintenance before brewing issues become disruptive problems.

-Outage identification: Advanced sensors and switches can help quickly identify an outage and reroute power around the trouble spot, preventing more widespread outages.
+- Outage identification: Advanced sensors and switches help to quickly identify an outage and reroute power around the trouble spot, preventing more widespread outages.

-Faster restoration: Advanced monitoring equipment will communicate the location of outages to mobile crews for faster repair and restoration.
+- Faster restoration: Advanced monitoring equipment communicates the location of many outages to mobile crews for faster repair and restoration.

 Reliability Devices and Systems

-Here are examples of the advanced technologies that FPL is installing on power lines, equipment and substations:
+Here are examples of the advanced technologies that FPL has installed on power lines, equipment and substations:

-Predictive Diagnostic Software will help us quickly detect deviations from normal operations and launch actions to minimize their impact.
+- Predictive Diagnostic Software helps us quickly detect deviations from normal operations and launch actions to minimize their impact.

-Phasor Measurement Units at substations will help identify stress points on the grid and restore service more quickly after outages.
+- Phasor Measurement Units at substations help identify stress points on the grid and restore service more quickly after outages.

-Line Protection and Control Systems will allow for the remote assessment of equipment operating conditions and help enable remote power restoration.
+- Line Protection and Control Systems allow for the remote assessment of equipment operating conditions and help enable remote power restoration.

-Digital Disturbance Recorders at electrical substations will capture detailed information on system disturbances for analysis and correction.
+- Digital Disturbance Recorders at electrical substations capture detailed information on system disturbances for analysis and correction.

-Feeder Breaker and Regulator Intelligent Devices will help FPL identify fault locations and improve power quality by providing operators in FPL Control Centers with remote access to regulator control panels.
+- Feeder Breaker and Regulator Intelligent Devices help FPL identify fault locations and improve power quality by providing operators in FPL Control Centers with remote access to regulator control panels.

-FPL customers already receive more than 99.98 percent service reliability which is among the best in the nation.
+- FPL customers already receive more than 99.98 percent service reliability, which is among the very best in the nation.

-FPL is installing more than 9,000 smart devices on the electrical grid to help improve service reliability.
+- FPL has installed more than 11,500 smart devices on the electric grid to help improve service reliability.